Lord Ruthven (vampire): Subsequent appearances

+Lord Ruthven served as the inspiration for a 1945 film, The Vampire's Ghost, which was adapted into comic book format in 1973.

+Ruthven has appeared in several comic books by Marvel and DC Comics.
+Originally, he appeared in the first issue of Marvel's Vampire Tales (1973), as the possessor of the mystical book called Darkhold.
+Ruthven also appeared in some Superman comics, notably in Superman: The Man of Steel #14 (1992) and #42 (1995) and Superman #70 (1992).
+An incidental character called Ruthven appears in later issues of Neil Gaiman's The Sandman comic (1989–); this Ruthven is a man with a rabbit's head, as well as prominent "vampire" fangs.

-Lord Ruthven appears as a main character in Nancy Garden's young adult book Prisoner of Vampires.
+Lord Ruthven appears as a main character in Nancy Garden's young adult book Prisoner of Vampires (1985).
 In this story, Ruthven uses the name "Radu" and is a relation and helper of both Count Dracula and Carmilla.

-Lord Ruthven served as the inspiration for a 1945 film, The Vampire's Ghost, which was adapted into comic book format in 1973.
-Lord Ruthven also appears in the background of the Vampire: The Masquerade game system, under the name Lambach Ruthven.
+Lord Ruthven also appears in the background of the Vampire: The Masquerade (1991) game system, under the name Lambach Ruthven.

-Kim Newman uses the character of Lord Ruthven in his alternate history Anno Dracula series, having Ruthven serve as the Conservative Prime Minister after Count Dracula seizes the English throne.
-Ruthven holds the Premiership from c.
+Kim Newman uses the character of Lord Ruthven in his alternate history Anno Dracula series (1992–), having Ruthven serve as the Conservative prime minister after Count Dracula seizes the English throne.
+Ruthven holds the premiership from c.
 1886 until 1940, when he loses it to Winston Churchill.
 Ruthven later reclaims it following the war, losing it to Churchill again after the Suez Crisis.
-Ruthven later serves as Home Secretary under Margaret Thatcher and is poised to take over as Prime Minister again following her departure.
+Ruthven later serves as Home Secretary under Margaret Thatcher and is poised to take over as prime minister again following her departure.

-Ruthven also appeared in some Superman comics, notably in Superman: The Man of Steel #14 and #42 and Superman #70.
-He has also appeared in Marvel Comics.
-Originally, he appeared in the first issue of Vampire Tales, then as the possessor of the mystical book called Darkhold.
-An incidental character called Ruthven appears in later issues of Neil Gaiman's The Sandman comic; this Ruthven is a man with a rabbit's head, as well as prominent "vampire" fangs.